 Craft Brewery Hop

 Like its award-winning foodie scene, Asheville is famous for its craft breweries.
-We live for ambers, stouts, Pilsners, Kolschs, reds, and anything infused with spice.
+I live for Ambers, Stouts, Pilsners, Kolschs, Rice Lagers, and anything infused with pumpkin spice.
 Plus, Asheville in October can only mean one thing: Oktoberfest beer!
 You can even take a guided walking brewery tour.
-We cannot keep up with the Asheville breweries and their wild Count Chocula and pumpkin concoctions.
-However, we are all here for it.

 If you want to see a massive beer factory, head to Sierra Nevada for their Oktoberfest or New Belgium for a pumpkin brew.
-For local Asheville craft breweries try Wicked Weed serving great pub grub and Burial Beer with those freaky fun names perfect for the season.
+For local Asheville craft breweries, try Wicked Weed, serving great pub grub, Hi-Wire (I love their seasonal Zirkusfest), and Burial Beer with those freaky fun names perfect for the season.

 Wine Taste In The Crest Of The Blue Ridge